-Mr. Balley purchased the property nearly 15 years ago.
-He then hired a local architecture firm, Mack Scogin Merrill Elam, which had previously de-signed a satellite of the High Museum.
-Instead of detailed instructions on what he wanted for his home, Mr. Baiwhat he wanted for his home, Mr. Bai-ley said he showed the architects slides of his artwork, letting them take the lead on style and lavout.
-"A collec-tor sometimes comes [to me] and says 'I don't like that color.'
-And that is an-noying to me,' said Mr. Bailey.
+nearly 15 years ago, He then hired a local architecture firm, Mack Scagin Merrill Elam, which had previously de-signed a sacellile of the High Museum.
+Instead of detailed instructions on what he wanted for his home, Mr. Bailey said he showed the architects slides of his artwork, letting them take the lead on style and layout, "A collector sometimes comes (to me) and says 'I don't like that color.'
+And that is an-noying to me," said Mr. Bailey.
 "I wanted to treat them like artists."
-Mr. Bailey sport roughly \$500.00.

 Mr. Bailey spent roughly \$500,000 building his home and the studio, which were completed in 2003.
 The structures were made with mostly inexpensive materials like corrugated fiberglass and fiber cement siding.
-Building the studio without windows also neiped cut back on costs.
-A 4,900-square-foot, five-bedroom home down the block that was built in 2006 on about an acre is on the market for \$340,000.
+Building the studio without windows also helped cut back on costs.
+A 4,960-square-foot, five-bedroom home down the block that was built in 2006 on about an acre is on the market for \$340,000.

-in 2006 on about an acre is on the market for \$340,000. mg by or aummer for morning, Mr. Balley, wearing a memoring and the same for th
+in 2006 on about an are is on the market for \$534,000.